South Jetty and Dog Beach Surf Stats

 All swells

-This chart shows the variation of swells directed at South Jetty and Dog Beach through a typical September.
-It is based on 3360 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the coastline so we have chosen the optimum grid node based on what we know about South Jetty and Dog Beach.
-In the case of South Jetty and Dog Beach, the best grid node is 35 km away (22 miles).
-The rose diagram shows the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These occurred only 1.5% of the time.
-Green and yellow show increasing swell sizes and biggest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how commonly that size swell happens.
-The diagram implies that the most common swell direction, shown by the biggest spokes, was SSW, whereas the the prevailing wind blows from the W. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from South Jetty and Dog Beach and away from the coast.
-We lump these in with the no surf category of the bar chart.
+The graph shows the combination of swells directed at South Jetty and Dog Beach through an average December and is based upon 3448 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the coast so we have chosen the most applicable grid node based on what we know about South Jetty and Dog Beach, and at South Jetty and Dog Beach the best grid node is 35 km away (22 miles).
+The rose diagram illustrates the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
+Five colours show increasing wave sizes.
+The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
+These occurred only 14% of the time.
+Green and yellow show increasing swell sizes and red shows biggest swells greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how commonly that size swell was forecast.
+The diagram implies that the prevailing swell direction, shown by the longest spokes, was WSW, whereas the the prevailing wind blows from the NNW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from South Jetty and Dog Beach and offshore.
+We combine these with the no surf category of the bar chart.
 To avoid confusion we don't show these in the rose plot.
-Because wind determines whether or not waves are surfable at South Jetty and Dog Beach, you can load a different image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-Over an average September, swells large enough to cause good for surfing waves at South Jetty and Dog Beach run for about 98% of the time.
+Because wind determines whether or not waves are surfable at South Jetty and Dog Beach, you can load a different image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+In a typical December, swells large enough to cause good for surfing waves at South Jetty and Dog Beach run for about 86% of the time.